 - Send a holiday care package to a soldier through the Adopt a Soldier program.

-- Serve a holiday meal or help out food pantries and churches through Coalition Against Hunger.
+- Serve a holiday meal or help out food pantries and churches through the Coalition Against Hunger.

 - Go online and build a shoebox full of goodies for a child in need with Samaritan's Purse.

 This post was originally published in 2015.
-It was updated in November 2017.
+Hillary Mohaupt contributed additional reporting in 2022.